 - Applied Phlebotinum: Dark Matter can do basically anything, but is almost impossible to control.

 - Awful Truth: Earth isn't the pristine sanctuary the Gaia Coalition claims it to be.
 That's a hologram projected over the planet.
-Earth is a scared and ravaged nightmare, torn apart by dark matter.
+Earth is a scarred and ravaged nightmare, torn apart by dark matter.

-- Bolivian Army Ending: The movie cuts out with the crippled Arcadia preparing it's run to try and punch through the Coalation fleet and escape.
+- Bolivian Army Ending: The movie cuts out with the crippled Arcadia preparing it's run to try and punch through the Coalition fleet and escape.
 After the mauling it had taken earlier, it's barely repaired enough to be spaceworthy, but the crew don't really seem concerned.

-- Book-Ends: The narrator from the beginning of the movie makes another one in the end.
+- Bookends: The narrator from the beginning of the movie makes another one in the end.

 - Darker and Edgier: Traditionally, Harlock has gotten darker with every incarnation, and this is no exception.